How to Encrypt an Email in Outlook: The Complete Security Guide

 If the Recipient Uses Gmail, Yahoo, or Others

-Sign in: Sign in with a Microsoft or Google account.
+1. Log in: Sign in using a Google or Microsoft account.

 How Recipients Access Encrypted Emails